-The AOCs were established in the 1930s in a context where viticulture was terribly lacking in regulation.
-An AOC is a registered designation of origin.
-A product with the AOC label is a product whose all stages of production are carried out according to know-how recognised in a geographical area, which gives its characteristics to the product.
-The specifications of the AOCs are very strict.
-Winegrowers must comply with a large number of rules in order to maintain their registered designation of origin.
+AOCs were introduced in the 1930s in a context where viticulture was terribly unregulated.
+An AOC is an appellation d'origine contrôlée.
+A product with the AOC label is a product in which all the production stages are carried out according to a know-how recognised in a geographical area, which gives the product its characteristics.
+The AOC specifications are very strict.
+Winegrowers must respect a large number of rules in order to keep their appellation d'origine contrôlée.

-The AOCs define the production areas, set a maximum yield and winemaking techniques and authorise only certain grape varieties.
-The idea behind this label is to enhance the natural environment (soil, climate) through processes inherited from tradition and which make it possible to obtain an original, non-reproducible product, whose essential qualities are linked to the harvesting site.
+AOCs delimit production areas, set maximum yields and winemaking techniques and authorise only certain grape varieties.
+The idea behind this label is to enhance the natural environment (soil, climate) by means of processes inherited from tradition and which make it possible to obtain an original, non-reproducible product whose essential qualities are linked to the place of harvesting.

-Since the 1960s, some wines have been called vin de pays, but today this category of wine no longer exists.
+Since the 1960s, some wines have had the name "vin de pays" but today this category of wine no longer exists.
 A PGI is a protected geographical indication.
-This indication was introduced by European regulations in 1992 and initially concerned only specific food products with a geographical name and linked to their geographical origin.
+This indication was introduced by European regulations in 1992 and initially concerned only specific food products bearing a geographical name and linked to their geographical origin.
 Since 2009 this has been extended to wines that were considered as vins de pays.

-A PGI refers to a product whose characteristics are linked to the geographical location in which at least its production or processing takes place, under specific conditions.
-Various food products benefit from this label, such as meat, vegetables and fruits such as Périgord strawberries.
+A PGI designates a product whose characteristics are linked to the geographical place where at least its production or processing takes place, according to well-defined conditions.
+Various food products benefit from this label, meats, vegetables, or fruits such as strawberries from the Périgord for example.
 There are 75 protected geographical indications for wine presented under a local name.

-Wines of protected geographical indications have a more flexible specification than registered designations of origin, but must still meet certain conditions.
-The specifications are less specific but remain controlled by an independent body.
-For example, a wine with a protected geographical indication must have a maximum yield per hectare, whether it is a white, red or rosé wine.
-There must also be a minimum alcohol content in the wine depending on its geographical location.
-Nevertheless, the PGI grants more freedom to winegrowers in their choices.
-They are free to choose the grape varieties they wish to cultivate, their cultivation techniques and it is with these choices that they can stand out.
+Wines with protected geographical indications have a more flexible specification than those with registered designations of origin, but still have to meet certain conditions.
+The specifications are less specific but are still controlled by an independent body.
+For example, a wine with a protected geographical indication must have a maximum yield per hectare whether it is a white, red or rosé wine.
+There must also be a minimum alcohol content in the wine according to its geographical origin.
+Nevertheless, the PGI grants more freedom to the winegrowers in their choices.
+They are free to choose the grape varieties they wish to grow, their growing techniques and it is with these choices that they can stand out.

-PGI wines are interesting because many of the local wine producers have specialised in varietal wines.
-Winegrowers have realized that varietal wines, a wine made from a single grape variety, are very popular depending on the variety and its popularity.
-In addition, they have the advantage of being able to indicate on the label the name of the variety often known internationally. (pinot noir, syrah, chardonnay, sauvignon...).
+PGI wines are interesting because many local wine producers have specialized in varietal wines.
+Winemakers have come to realize that varietal wines, a wine made from a single grape variety, are very popular depending on the grape variety and its popularity.
+Moreover, they have the advantage of being able to indicate on the label the name of the variety that is often known internationally. (pinot noir, syrah, chardonnay, sauvignon...).

-We could think that an IGP wine will be less good because its specifications are more flexible but these are only preconceived ideas.
-The grape variety, winemaking techniques, the terroir, these are all elements that contribute to a good or bad wine.
-Conversely, a wine with a registered designation of origin will not always be good.
+We might think that a PGI wine will be less good because its specifications are more flexible, but these are just preconceived ideas.
+The grape variety, the winemaking techniques, the terroir, these are all elements that contribute to a good wine or not.
+Reciprocally, a wine with an appellation d'origine contrôlée will not always be good.
 An appellation does not guarantee the taste of a product but guarantees its origin.
-To know which wine you like best, you have to test both!
+To find out which wine you like best, you have to test both!

 Lou Dubois for Les Grappes